RagnarB83/ash-documentation/docs/_build/html/_sources/QM-interfaces.rst.txt

 ###########################
 ORCATheory
 ###########################
-Coming: ORCATheory Class definition and arguments
+To be done: ORCATheory Class definition and arguments

 The ORCA interface is quite flexible.
 It currently requires the path to the ORCA installation to be passed on as a keyword argument when creating object.
 The charge, multiplicity are also necessary keyword arguments (integers).